phact/streaming-ml-product-recommendation/README.md

 ### Business Take Aways

-By streaming customer market basket data from a retail organization through DSE analytics and using it to train a Collaborative Filterning Machine Learning model, we are able to maintain a top K list of recommended products by customer that reflect their historical and recent buying patterns.
+By streaming customer market basket data from a retail organization through DSE analytics and using it to train a Collaborative Filtering Machine Learning model, we are able to maintain a top K list of recommended products by customer that reflect their historical and recent buying patterns.

 In the retail industry, both online and brick and mortar businesses are leveraging ML and real-time analytics pipelines to gather insights that become differentiators for them in the marketplace.
 The DataStax stack is the foundation for enterprise personalization / recommendation systems across multiple industries.